-NOTE: El Nino rains may over-saturate our garden pathways resulting in temporary closure (allowing the pathways to dry out.)
+NOTE: Occasional rains may over-saturate our garden pathways resulting in temporary closure (allowing the pathways to dry out.)
 Please inquire at the District’s customer service desk should the gates be locked during business hours.

 This garden boasts of a “smart irrigation controller”, which determines water needs based off of atmospheric conditions, not the time of day!
 Other features include a Riparian Wash area that slows stormwater runoff and nourishes our flor and fauna, and a wildlife dripper that provides water for both trees and birds.
 Watch for comical cactus wrens and roadrunners, lizards and desert iguanas, antelope ground squirrels, butterflies and more in our newly certified wildlife habitat and learn how you can set up your own backyard wildlife habitat

 This regional community garden was funded largely by grants from the Mojave Water Agency and the Bureau of Reclamation.
 Themed garden mural art work was donated by the Morongo Basin Cultural Arts Council, and local volunteer docents (Link) train to give tours and do light maintenance of this unique display of native and water wise plants.

 The Joshua Tree Water Wise Demonstration Garden is located at the Joshua Basin Water District office, and is open to all during regular Water District business hours.
 FREE personal tours are available (any day of the week, including weekends) from one of our volunteer docents by contacting the District Office in advance at 760.366.8438.

 CONSIDER GOING “NATIVE”…

 Our desert boasts a multitude of native botanical varieties that often are not found elsewhere.
 These hardy plants are survivors!
 When they get established, they need very little care or water to keep them going.
 Here are some insights to our desert native plants:

 1. They do NOT easily survive transplanting (unless grown by seed in a pot.)